SwiftSpawn/SwiftSpawn/README.md

 - Cats are Liquid
 - ~~Forsaken~~

-  @@ If you're into any of these fandoms as well pls int, but even if you aren't you can still interact@@
+  If you're into any of these fandoms as well pls int, but even if you aren't you can still interact

 ![indigo-park](https://github.com/user-attachments/assets/86a6245f-2cde-4d75-931b-52dd7d031466)

-@@For some reason I tend to be bad at remembering who people are (especially if you befriend me and then don't talk to me for a while), I try to remember / add notes but if I forget who you are then I'm so sorry @@
+For some reason I tend to be bad at remembering who people are (especially if you befriend me and then don't talk to me for a while), I try to remember / add notes but if I forget who you are then I'm so sorry

 # disclaimer: i'm annoying asl and tend to make unfunny jokes